Kalachakra Mandala

 The Architecture of Time

 The Mandala is a 2D blueprint of a 3D palace.
 Every gate, wall, and deity represents a unit of time or aspect of consciousness.
 Building it in colored sand requires memorizing thousands of details—internalizing the structure of time itself.
-The completed image is a machine for meditation, a visual guide for the mind to navigate the complex gears of the universe.
+The completed image is a machine for meditation.
+Each deity depicted corresponds to a unit of time — building the mandala is memorising time itself.

 Ritual Destruction